EnterpriseDB/tpa/docs/src/packages.md

       - ubpkg1
 ```

-In the example above, TPAexec will install its own list of
+In the example above, TPA will install its own list of
 `default_packages` and the packages listed under `packages.common`
 on every instance, and the remaining distribution-specific packages
 based on which distribution the instance is running.
 If any of these